n8n-io/n8n-docs/docs/credentials/Cockpit/README.md

 2. Click on your profile in the top right.
 3. Click on "Account".
 4. Scroll down and copy API key.
-5. Use selected API key in your Cockpit node credentials in n8n.
+5. Use selected API key and your Cockpit URL in your Cockpit node credentials in n8n.

 ![Alt Text](https://i.imgur.com/HoQMkwg.gif)